Power & Mounting

 At a glance

-The ALPON provides three independent power interfaces.
-All three share a common power rail through hardware ideal diodes, meaning simultaneous connections are tolerated but the system always draws from the source with the highest voltage.
-For production deployments, use only one input at a time to simplify fault isolation.
+The ALPON X5 AI exposes three independent power interfaces.
+All three pass through hardware ideal diodes before joining a common system rail, so simultaneous connections are tolerated and the device always draws from the source with the highest voltage.
+For production deployments, use a single input at a time to simplify ground paths and failure analysis.

 Desktop